ipitio/ocr-pdf/README.md

 Are you on mobile or simply want an easy and seamless experience?

-1. Open [the app](https://colab.research.google.com/drive/1yss_oypuRisb29_SnqLGgA759slQzNry) in your browser
+1. Open [Colab](https://colab.research.google.com/github/ipitio/ocr-pdf/blob/master/colab.ipynb) in your browser
-2. Run the cell to convert your files and/or zipped folders
+2. Follow the instructions in the notebook
-3. Find the OCR'd files in your [Google Drive](https://drive.google.com/drive/my-drive)`/ocr-pdf`
+3. Find the OCR'd files in your [Drive](https://drive.google.com/drive/my-drive)`/ocr-pdf`

 ### Self-hosted: Prebuilt Docker Image